 Ultrafiltration is a powerful water filtration system that uses a hollow fiber membrane that filters out impurities and contaminants such as macromolecular organics, bacteria, and viruses.

-However, it still allows some salts like sodium and other organics to pass through.
+However, salts like sodium and other organics still pass through.
 As a result, impurities such as arsenic, calcium, fluoride, lead, magnesium, nitrates, sulfates, and TDS remain in your filtered water.

 How is RO better than ultrafiltration?